Wireless Charging Market will exhibit a CAGR of 22.2% in the forecast period of 2022 to 2030 and is expected to reach USD 22.22 billion by 2030.

 |Key Market Drivers||

-The global wireless charging market is growing at a whopping 32.56% CAGR over the review period of 2017 to 2023.
+The global wireless charging market is expected to reach USD 22.22 billion by 2030, growing at a CAGR of 22.2% during the forecast period

 High demand for smartphones is propelling the wireless charging market growth.